SenseNet/sensenet/docs/document-binary-provider.md

 ## Built-in default binary provider

-sensenet ECM has a default binary provider which is sufficient in most cases.
+sensenet has a default binary provider which is sufficient in most cases.
 It simply serves the stored binary value of the specified field.

 ## Custom binary provider